Diamond-Union/Diamond-Union.github.io/index.md

 ## The Team

 The following individuals are part of the Diamond Union Executive Branch!

 **@MClovers, the Co-Leader**

 **@CaptainRatlex, the Co-Leader**

 **@NYCDOT, the Executive Director**

 **@ajsya, the Secretary**

 ## Legislation

-Please visit our [legislation website] (legislation.md) to see all our bills and acts!
+Please visit our [legislation website](legislation.md) to see all our bills and acts!